MarcBoule/ImpromptuModular/README.md

 	1. (**GOOD**) Default settings, but activating the options "*On Stop -> Do internal reset*" and "*On Stop -> Send reset pulse*" in Clocked.
 This causes both the clock generator and the sequencer to restart when stopping the clock, and is equivalent to stopping the clock and manually pressing reset in case (i).

-	1. (**BAD**) Default settings, but deactivating the option "*Outputs reset high when not running*" in Clocked.
+	1. (**BAD**) Default settings, but deactivating the option "*Outputs high on reset when not running*" in Clocked.
 In this setup, with both the clock and sequencer running, the following operations will result in a missed first step: stop the clock, press reset, start the clock again.

 * Run cables are used.